 To set a max balance, simply enter a number into the max balance field.
 The number you enter into the max balance field must be greater than the one you enter into the max carry-over field.
 (In the example below, we’ve defined a max balance of 200 hours).

-Once you make your decision on the policy approver, you have completed your policy creation form.
-Now all you need to do is click “Save Policy” at the bottom of the screen.
+Once you have completed your policy creation form all you need to do is click “Save Policy” at the bottom of the screen.